ArrowAI/Aarti/README.md

 ### Registry Caching
 Sometimes you want to have a Private Registry to handle caching of Modules.
 For example you might want a Local NPM Registry so that you can cache your NPM Modules to be available locally without going to NPM Registry.
 In that case you can use Aarti and a local OCI Docker Registry to run a full local experience.

+### Credits

+Aarti is inspired by [NPM](https://www.npmjs.com) and [Composer](https://getcomposer.org).
+We are also using the [OCI Artifacts](https://github.com/opencontainers/artifacts) project for the OCI Artifacts implementation.
+Also we are using the [OCI Distribution](https://github.com/opencontainers/distribution-spec) project for the OCI Registry implementation.
+Also we are using the Linka Cloud [OCI Artifact Registry](https://github.com/linka-cloud/artifact-registry) project for the OCI Artifact Registry implementation.